Skip to content

 • Google DeepVariant: 10-35 min, >99% accuracy

-• 3.5 million high-quality variant embeddings in Milvus vector database
+• Output: ~11.7 million variants, 3.56 million annotated variant embeddings in Milvus

-• Anthropic Claude (RAG-grounded reasoning) identifies druggable gene targets
+• Anthropic Claude (RAG-grounded reasoning) powers each agent

 • 201 genes across 13 therapeutic areas, 171 druggable targets (85%)

-• Output: Target gene with full evidence chain
+• Output: Validated target gene with full evidence chain, clinical reports (PDF, FHIR R4)

 • Composite scoring: 30% generation + 40% docking + 30% QED